exakat/php-dictionary/dictionary.rst

 That approaches makes the construction of the object simpler, and reduces the number of conditionals.

 As Matthias Verraes puts it : 'Don't limit yourself by PHP's single constructor.
-Use static factory methods.'
+Use static factory methods.'.

 .. code-block:: php